AsWaM/homeassistant/README.md

 # How it works
 ## lovelace dynamic
-It is based on the moster card.
+It was based on the monster card.
 You can find it on [ciotlosm Github](https://github.com/ciotlosm/custom-lovelace/tree/master/monster-card).
 Copy it to your /js folder

+Edit: Migrated to Auto entities.
+You can find it on [thomasloven Github](https://github.com/thomasloven/lovelace-auto-entities).
+Copy it to your /js folder

 Add code at the beigining of the lovelace file
 ```
 resources:
   - type: js
-   url: /local/js/monster-card.js?v=1.1
+   url: /local/js/auto-entities.js?v=1.1
 ```
 You for example can the get all the turned on lights with the following code
 ```